-After automatic detection has taken place, the battery voltage can be changed and set to 12, 24, 36 or 48V, if so required .
+After automatic detection has taken place, the battery voltage can be changed and set to 12, 24, 36 or 48V, if so required (36V and 48V setting is only possible for the 100/20 model).

-If the firmware of the solar charger needs to be updated, while keeping the automatic voltage detection active, for example before shipping the unit to an end-user, do the following:

-- Update the firmware. - · Once the firmware update is complete, go to the settings page on VictronConnect. - On the settings page click on the three vertical dots in the upper right corner and select "Reset to defaults" from the drop-down menu. - Un-power the solar charger.
+If the firmware of the solar charger needs to be updated, while keeping the automatic voltage detection active, for example before shipping the unit to an end-user, do the following: Update the firmware.
+Once the firmware update is complete, go to the settings page on VictronConnect.
+On the settings page click on the three vertical dots in the upper right corner and select "Reset to defaults" from the drop-down menu.
+Un-power the solar charger.